There are many ways you can help us as we develop Flynne’s Barn.

 Three Tarns challenge

-In 2021 we plan to set up a hiking challenge in the Lake District.
+We will be setting up a hiking challenge in the Lake District.
 There’s a circular route directly from the farm which heads up the valley and through some of the most dramatic scenery in the Lakes.
 You’ll be in the heart of the high peaks.
 En route you can take in the three tarns: Angle Tarn, Sprinkling Tarn and Styhead Tarn.

 There will be routes planned of varying degrees of challenge.
 The circular route in the valley from Thorneythwaite Farm to Seathwaite will be on the level and will take you past the impressive waterfall, Sour Milk Gill.
 Those who want to push yourselves can take on the challenge of the higher peaks such as Great End, Great Gable or Scafell Pike.